XindiShang/three-journey/notes.md

 All classes that inherit from **Object3D** have these properties, like *PerspectiveCamera*, *Mesh*, *Group* and *Scene*.
 See inheritance in [documentation](https://threejs.org/docs/#api/en/core/Object3D).

 These properties will be compile into **matrices**(singular: **matrix**).
 The matrix is a 4x4 matrix that contains all the information about the position, rotation and scale of the object.
 The matrix is used to transform the object in the scene.

+- `Axis` in Three.js: **x** is right, **y** is up, **z** is forward, just like coordinate system in math.
+- `position` inherits from `Vector3`, which has `x`, `y` and `z` properties and many useful methods.
+You can get the length of a vector by calling `mesh.position.length()`.
+You can normalize a vector by calling `mesh.position.normalize()`, which will make the vector have a length of 1, just like an interval of the x-axis in math.
+- `AxesHelper` is a useful tool to visualize the axes of an object.
+It takes the size of the axes as the only argument.
+- `rotation` also has `x`, `y` and `z` properties, but it's a **Euler**.
+When you change the `x`, `y` or `z` property, you can imagine putting a stick through your object's center in the axis's direction and then rotating that object on that stick.
+The value of these properties is in **radians**.
+Half a circle is `Math.PI`, a full circle is `Math.PI * 2`.
+- `reorder` is a method of `Euler` that takes a string as the only argument.
+The string can be `XYZ`, `XZY`, `YXZ`, `YZX`, `ZXY`, `ZYX`.
+It will change the order of the rotation.
+Why do we need this?
+For example, if you rotate an object 90 degrees around the x-axis, then 90 degrees around the y-axis, the result will be different from rotating 90 degrees around the y-axis, then 90 degrees around the x-axis.
+The first one will rotate the object 90 degrees around the z-axis, while the second one will rotate the object 90 degrees around the x-axis.
+- `Quaternion` also expresses a rotation, but in a more mathematical way.
+Remember: `quaternion` updates when you change the `rotation`.
+- `Object3D` instances have a `lookAt()` method which rotates the object so that its `-z` faces the target you provided.
+The target must be a `Vector3`.
+- scene graph: you can put objects inside groups and use `position`, `rotation` and `scale` to transform the group.
+To do that, use the `Group` class.